-Last year, TEECH provided free services for over 1500 community members.
+Last year, TEECH provided services for over 1500 community members.
 At risk youth participated in mentoring, tutoring, computer repair and upgrade, and performing arts programs helping them to improve their self esteem, self confidence, and academic achievement.
 Adults who were returning veterans, who were unemployed and underemployed, in recovery from alcohol or substance abuse, or who were returning ex-offenders received vocational training and recovery support services.
 Many of these clients started their own business or acquired employment as a result of these services.

-The TEECH Foundation (Transforming, Educating, & Empowering Children and Humanity) is a not-for-profit community educational organization conceptualized to assist in the development of human potential through the vehicle of education.
+The TEECH Foundation (Transforming, Educating, & Empowering Children and Humanity) is a community educational organization conceptualized to assist in the development of human potential through the vehicle of education.
 We embrace the philosophy, "If it's to be, it's up to me!"

 The TEECH Foundation is striving to help individuals, regardless of race, ethnicity, or socio-economic status, realize that they are invaluable human beings with unlimited capabilites.